amanapte/five-video-classification-methods/README.md

 ## Training models

-The Inception CNN is trained first using the `train_cnn.py` scipt.
+The Inception CNN is trained first using the `train_cnn.py` script.

 Before you can run the `LSTM` , you need to extract features from the images with the CNN.
 This is done by running `extract_features.py`.